hpc2n/selecting-modules/docs/intro.md

     Take care not to use any system-installed versions of ``gcc``, ``python``, etc. Always use the module instead, when available!

+    Always check if there is a module instead of just building the software/package yourself!

+    If there is a software missing that you need, then ask if it can be installed.

 ## Useful commands

 This is a list of some of the most useful commands for the module system.
 In the list below, ``MODULE`` is used as a stand-in for any software module.